Engaging History: Legacies, Omissions, and New Directions in Comparative Historical Sociology

 Attendance: We encourage people to attend the entire day’s events if possible.
 The plenary session at the end of the day will open into a Town Hall meeting for collective reflection on the day’s conversations.
 This is an opportunity for us to think hard about new paths forward for the discipline.

 Optional Drinks: We invite all participants–panelists and audience alike–to continue the conversation over drinks and food after the event.
-This informal gathering will take place after the mini-conference at 6PM.
-The location is to be decided but it will be nearby.
+This informal gathering will take place after the mini-conference at 6PM and we will gather at:

 Email for inquiries: firstname.lastname@example.org